simolus3/sqlite3.dart/sqlite3/doc/hook.md

 hooks:
   user_defines:
     sqlite3:
-      source: sqlite3mc # for SQLite3MultipleCiphers, default is sqlite3
+      source: sqlite3mc # for SQLite3MultipleCiphers, default is sqlite3. sqlcipher is also available.
 ```

+> [!IMPORTANT]
+> While SQLite3 is released into the [public domain](https://sqlite.org/copyright.html), SQLite3 Multiple Ciphers
+> and SQLCipher have their own licenses.
+Additionally, the SQLCipher build links OpenSSL on Windows, Linux
+> and Android.
+> The SQLCipher build included in `package:sqlite3` releases may include an older SQLite version than
+> the default and SQLite3 Multiple Ciphers builds.

 ## System-provided SQLite